francescmarti00/dmu-multimedia/md/JavaScript-TECH3015-Optional-Tasks.md

 </br>
 ## Exercises

-You are going to use this code to do the following exercises
+You are going to use this code (let's call it 'Code A') to do the following exercises

 ```JS
 <!DOCTYPE html>